-The chairperson of the board of directors ensures that all the information and documents necessary to allow the directors to take decisions are made available to them in due time and using the appropriate methods.
-During the year, documentation about the meeting agendas was sent to the directors and statutory auditors roughly three days before the meeting date.
+The chairperson of the board of directors ensures that all the information and documents necessary to allow the directors take decisions are made available to them in due time and using the appropriate methods.
+In particular, the regulation stipulates that documentation relating to the items on the agenda be made available to the members of the board of directors and members of the board of statutory auditors well in advance, usually after the meeting date has been announced.
+During the year, documentation about the meeting agendas was sent to directors and statutory auditors roughly two days before the meeting date.